Menahel’s Letters

 Nevertheless, we are allowing a limited number of students from abroad to join our first year Israeli program, under the following conditions:

 • There is ample class space in the Israeli program.
 We cannot open an additional class, just due to the overflow of students from abroad.
-Hence, the decision if to accept students to the Israeli program, we be only after the Israeli registration process ends, in mid-summer.
+Hence, the decision if to accept students to the Israeli program, will be only after the Israeli registration process ends, in mid-summer.

 • Being that they are not in the quota of students that we are allotted, hence we get no government funding for them, they need to pay the full tuition price as all Chul students.